Foreign Exchange Guide to New Zealand

 - Once your funds are received by the provider the converted NZD amount will be transfered to the recipient account you specify in New Zealand.

-By comparing the rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more New Zealand dollar deposited into the recipient bank account in New Zealand and less margins and fees kept by the banks!
+Use our Send to NZD calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more New Zealand dollar deposited into the recipient bank account and less margins and fees kept by the banks!

 Sending a LARGER international money transfer?
 Request a Free Multi-Vendor Quote